Overview

 Receives security updates

-Ventura (macOS 13)
+Ventura (macOS 13) and earlier

 No support or security updates